Rize of the Fenix: Release and promotion

 In February 2012, it was revealed that the title of the album would in fact be spelled Rize of the Fenix and was released on May 15, 2012.
 A music video for "To Be the Best" was released on The A.V.
 Club on March 26, 2012.
 It guest stars Maria Menounos, Tim Robbins, Val Kilmer, Jimmy Kimmel, Dave Grohl, Yoshiki, and Josh Groban.
 On April 18, 2012 a video was released on the Tenacious D YouTube channel titled 'Where Have We Been'.
 The iTunes pre-order bonus track "5 Needs" was originally performed by Tenacious D in their cameo in the 1996 film Bio-Dome.
-The band released the album without bonus tracks on April 28, 2012 on their SoundCloud account, in order to counteract the leaking of the music video for "Rize of the Fenix".
+The band released the album without bonus tracks on April 28, 2012 on their SoundCloud account, to counteract the leaking of the music video for "Rize of the Fenix".
 The video was also released for free on May 1 on iTunes.
 Prior to the album's release, the duo appeared on the Nerdist Podcast, episode 194; they played "To Be the Best" and "Roadie" from the album, as well as "Double Team" from their first album and the Star Trek theme, a staple of their live shows.
 The next Tenacious D music video was for "Roadie", released on May 8 via Funny or Die.
 The video featured Danny McBride as the Roadie.
 The band exclusively released a track-by-track commentary of the album on Spotify.
 The fourth music video to be released was for "Low Hangin' Fruit" on May 17, 2012.

-In early 2020, as a part of virtual comedy festival COVID is No Joke, the band released the music video for the song 5 Needs for free.
+In early 2020, as a part of virtual comedy festival COVID is No Joke, the band released a performance video for the song "5 Needs" for free.